DUNE-DAQ/nanorc/docs/README.md

 Up to date documentation on the k8s test cluster at NP04 is [here](https://twiki.cern.ch/twiki/bin/view/CENF/NP04k8s), and the node assignment is [here](https://twiki.cern.ch/twiki/bin/view/CENF/ComputerAssignments)

-Current config (on the 2nd Aug 2022):
+Current nodes list (on the 2nd Aug 2022):

 | node | Purpose/notes  |
 --- | --- |